 All the files you delete are displayed in the main Recycle Bin folder, but each partition of your hard drive has a Recycle Bin.
-You can use this folder to access the Windows 10 Recycle Bin, but the process is a bit more complicated.
+You can use this folder to access the Windows 10 or Windows 11 Recycle Bin, but the process is more complicated.

-First, make sure that you can see the hidden system protected files in Windows 10.
-Then, use File Explorer to access This PC > Windows (C:).
+Next, use File Explorer to access This PC > C:.
 A folder called $Recycle.Bin is displayed.
 Open it.

 NOTE: The Recycle Bin is displayed on all the drives of your PC, not only on C:, so the path we used could easily become This PC > D:.

-When you open the $Recycle.Bin folder, you can see the Windows 10 Recycle Bin folder.
+When you open the $Recycle.Bin folder, you can see the Windows 11 or Windows 10 Recycle Bin.

-You can also use the Run window to access the Windows 10 Recycle Bin location.
+You can also use the Run window to access the Windows 11 or Windows 10 Recycle Bin location.
 First, use the keyboard shortcut Win + R or another way to open Run.
-Then, insert the command shell:desktop and either press the Enter key, or click or tap the OK button.
+Then, insert the following command:

-You can now open the Windows 10 Recycle Bin from the Quick access shortcuts in File Explorer.
+You can now open the Windows 10 or Windows 11 Recycle Bin from the Quick access shortcuts in File Explorer.

-We prefer using our Desktop shortcut to interact with the Recycle Bin folder.
-However, we do sometimes use File Explorer’s address bar to reach the Windows 10 Recycle Bin location also.
+We prefer using our desktop shortcut to interact with the Recycle Bin folder.
+However, we sometimes also use File Explorer’s address bar to reach the Windows Recycle Bin location.
 What about you?
 Which way to access the Recycle Bin do you prefer?
 Let us know in a comment below.